bremea/birdhouse/README.md

 # Birdhouse
 Free and open source federated social media, designed to resemble Twitter.
-Built on ActivityPub.
+Built on ActivityPub & interoperable with Mastodon (+ others).

 ## Features